We think this movie stands out for:

 What parents need to know

 Parents need to know that Zombieland: Double Tap is the horror-comedy sequel to Zombieland, set 10 years after the first movie.
 It's a worthy companion piece to the original, rather than a pale imitation, and the characters' chemistry is as strong as ever.
 But iffy/mature material makes it best for older teens and up.
 Expect extreme (albeit comical) zombie violence and gore, with guns and shooting, blood sprays, severed heads, destroyed body parts, and a monster truck running over hordes of zombies.
 Language is also strong, with multiple uses of "f--k," "s--t," "c--ksucker," "motherf----r," and more.
 Characters kiss, and there are two sex scenes; they're more suggested than shown, but sex noises are heard through walls.
 There are suggestions of drinking (bottles/beer cans shown), and a bag of pot is shown, with spoken references to smoking pot.
+Characters smoke cigarettes, cigars, and pipes.
 Woody Harrelson, Jesse Eisenberg, Emma Stone, and Abigail Breslin all return.

 - Parents say